davidcsirak/Lara-Drive/README.md

 Lara-Drive
  =========

-* Application using Laravel PHP and MySQL with authentication for FILE:
+* Application using Laravel PHP and MySQL local database with authentication for FILE:
     - uploading
     - text file creating
     - listing